2019 Minnesota Golden Gophers football team

 The 2019 Minnesota Golden Gophers football team represented the University of Minnesota in the 2019 NCAA Division I FBS football season.
 The Golden Gophers played their home games at TCF Bank Stadium in Minneapolis, Minnesota, and competed in the West Division of the Big Ten Conference.
 They were led by third-year head coach P. J. Fleck.

 Minnesota was projected to finish in sixth place in the Big Ten West Division by the preseason media poll.
 Instead, Minnesota had its most successful season in over 50 years.
 The Gophers won their first nine games of the year, punctuated with a home win over then-No. 4 Penn State, and rose to eighth in the College Football Playoff rankings.
 They suffered their first loss of the year the next week on the road against Iowa.
 In the final game of the regular season, in a game that decided the West Division, Minnesota lost to rival Wisconsin, 38–17.
 The team was invited to the Outback Bowl to play then-No. 12 Auburn, where Minnesota won by a score of 31–24.
 Minnesota ended the season with a record of 11–2, their 11 wins being the school's most since 1904.
 They were ranked 10th in the final AP Poll of the season, their first ranked finish since 2003, and highest finish since 1962.

 The Gophers' offense was led by redshirt sophomore quarterback Tanner Morgan, who had 3,253 passing yards and 30 touchdowns, and was named second-team All-Big Ten.
 Wide receivers Rashod Bateman and Tyler Johnson both finished with more than 1,200 yards and were both named first-team all-conference.
 Running back Rodney Smith finished in third in the conference with 1,163 yards.
-The defense was led by first-team all-conference safety Antoine Winfield Jr., who led the team in tackles and had seven interceptions on the year.
+The defense was led by unanimous All-American safety Antoine Winfield Jr., who led the team in tackles and had seven interceptions on the year.
 Head coach P. J. Fleck was named the Big Ten Coach of the Year by the other coaches.